Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 To simulate and analyze multiple access protocols — Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA — using Cisco Packet Tracer and evaluate their performance in terms of collision handling and transmission efficiency.

 🎯 Objective:
--To understand the working of multiple access protocols
+- To understand the working of multiple access protocols

 -To implement Pure ALOHA, Slotted ALOHA, CSMA/CD, and CSMA/CA